-Add/Edit POP3 Control Access
+Add/Edit POP3 - IMAP Control Access

-Use the Access Control Add page to add a single computer or group of computers to the POP3 Access Control List.
+Use the Access Control page to add or edit a single computer or group of computers to the POP3 / IMAP Access Control List.

 - Add a Single Computer.
 Select this option if you want to allow or deny access to a single computer.
 If you select this option, you may enter text into the IP address text box. - Add a Group of Computers.
 Select this option if you want to allow or deny access to a group of computers.
 If you select this option, you may enter text into the Subnet Mask text box. - IP Address.
-Enter the IP address of a single computer that you want to allow or deny POP3 access. - Subnet Mask.
-Enter the subnet mask of the computer group that you want to allow or deny POP3 access.
+Enter the IP address of a single computer that you want to allow or deny POP3 / IMAP access. - Subnet Mask.
+Enter the subnet mask of the computer group that you want to allow or deny POP3 / IMAP access. - Expires.
+(Optional) Click the Calendar button to set an expiration date.
+Default is set to Never Expires.